braebo/gooey/README.md

 # gooey

-Yet another web gui.
+A modern gui library for typescript and javascript _(yet another web gui)_.

-> Work in progress.
+> Work in progress..

 ## Features